Pearl, Mississippi: Geography

 According to the United States Census Bureau, the city has a total area of 22.0 sqmi, of which 21.8 sqmi is land and 0.2 sqmi (1.00%) is water.
-Neighboring towns include Flowood, Brandon, Richland and the state capital Jackson.
+Neighboring settlements include Flowood, Brandon, Richland, and the state capital Jackson.

 According to its 2008 Annual Drinking Water Quality Report, Pearl's drinking water comes from the Sparta Sand Aquifer via nine wells that draw the water from it.

 Demographics

 2020 census

 As of the 2020 United States census, there were 27,115 people, 10,463 households, and 6,662 families residing in the city.